 Advanced Analytical Chemistry is a graduate/upper division undergraduate course and will combine portions of lecture with independent learning expected of advanced students.
-The course is somewhat of an overview of a few instrumental techniques widely utilized by chemists, but we will not have time in ten weeks to go in great detail in many area.
+The course is somewhat of an overview of a few instrumental techniques widely utilized by chemists, but we will not have time in ten weeks to go in great detail in many areas.
 As a result of this limited time frame we will focus on a few selected areas to varying depths, but the course will focus most heavily on aspects of mass spectrometry (MS).
-Fall 2020 course will also incorporate aspects of data collection and analysis related to the deployment of CO2 sensors in the DU Lamont School of Music.
-These data will be used for indoor air quality/ventilation monitoring for the purposes of COVID transmission monitoring.

 Whether your career path is one towards research, teaching, industry, or some other area of science, your marketability will depend on both your knowledge and your skill.
-Thus, the over-arching goals of this course are to further your knowledge of analytical chemistry and instrumentation as well as to help you practice your quantitative and independent thinking skills.
+Thus, the over-arching goals of this course are to further your knowledge of analytical chemistry and instrumentation as well as to help you practice your quantitative and independent thinking skills as well as beginning science communication skills.
 You will not always be told exactly what you need to know, but you will be given resources in order to help you make a reasoned decision and choose an appropriate path.